Digging deeper into how platforms are conceived, used and then managed, it is worth asking do they always imply a two-sided market?

 AirBnB users benefit when there are more apartments; Uber users benefit when there are more taxis.
-These types of services have grown as match-pairing technology improved.
+These types of services have grown as match-pairing technology improved and it might be the ability to match needs rather than a network effect that makes them successful.

 On the other hand, Quirky users do not need other Quirky users to make their products happen.
 They need the services the platform provides.
 GrabCad members do need other members but not in a truly imperative sense.
 Having access to other members lies in the category of “very nice to have” rather than “must-have”.
 The counter parties truly add value without causing dependency.